slds-lmu/tsclassification/README.md

 ## Usage

-We showcase the usage for a simulated data set:
+We showcase the usage for a simulated data set.

+First we generate some artificial data:

 ```r
   data = data.frame(matrix(rnorm(500), nrow = 100))
   data$target = sample(c(1, 0), 100, replace = TRUE)
   train_set = sample(c(TRUE, FALSE), 100, replace = TRUE)
 ```

+**Training a model:**
+Then we train a `RotationForest` model.
+The API is similar to python's `scikit-learn` API.
+It offers a `train()` method, that trains a model, and a `predict()` method that uses the trained model in order to predict future, unseen data.

 ```r
   # Instantiate the model